cortexproject/cortex/docs/configuration/arguments.md

 - `-querier.max-concurrent`

    The maximum number of top-level PromQL queries that will execute at the same time, per querier process.
    If using the query frontend, this should be set to at least (`querier.worker-parallelism` * number of query frontend replicas).
 Otherwise queries may queue in the queriers and not the frontend, which will affect QoS.
+Alternatively, if you are using `-querier.worker-parallelism` these two values should be equal.

 - `-querier.query-parallelism`